 Section 94-31 of the Land Development Code addresses concurrency requirements.
-The subject property is considered a development with minimal impact because the subject property is 0.21 acres and the rezoning will not change its development potential.
-The rezoning petition has also been deemed compliant by all departments party to TRC review.
+The subject property is considered a development with de minimis impact which means it is not subject to concurrency requirements set forth in Section 94-31 but must meet criteria based on parcel size, density change, and impact on transportation.
+Because the subject property is 0.30 acres, already developed, and the rezoning will not change its development potential, it is considered a de minimis impact on concurrency and not subject to the concurrency standards of larger projects.